paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 ### Statutory Notes

-#### Codification
+#### Prior Provisions
-Section was formerly classified to [section 458hh of this title](./chapter-014-miscellaneous.md#section-458hh) prior to editorial reclassification and renumbering as this section.
+Provisions similar to those in this section were contained in [section 5368 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5368) prior to repeal by Pub.
+L. 116–180.

 <a id="section-5391"></a>